 You will already have some idea of why you want to support us as a charity, so please speak from the heart during your fundraising.
-Out charity is run by mental health experts, bringing our expertise in healthcare and combining it with our passion for video games.
+Our charity is run by mental health experts, bringing our expertise in healthcare and combining it with our passion for video games.
 Your fundraising efforts will help us continue our activities promoting positive mental health in the gaming community, and here are some of our activities that you can mention:

-- Education: we’ve helped teach young people about mental health concepts through the medium of game design.
+Education: we’ve helped teach young people about mental health concepts through the medium of game design.
 For example, teaching at the Big Creative Education school.
 Our charity includes education experts, and we have more teaching programmes for school students planned.
 Your donations can help us deliver this.

-- Education: we regularly provide teaching on mental health to game development students, which can have benefits in terms of wellness, and also in terms of games they are making which have mental health themes (and a lot of them are!).
+Education: we regularly provide teaching on mental health to game development students, which can have benefits in terms of wellness, and also in terms of games they are making which have mental health themes (and a lot of them do!).
 One such course is at the National Film and Television School.

-- Research: we have an ongoing research project involving use of video games to teach medical students psychiatric topics.
-This can eventually benefit patients, as this may contribute to better psychiatric training.
+Research: we have an ongoing research project involving use of video games to teach medical students psychiatric topics.
+This can eventually benefit patients, as this could contribute to better psychiatric training.
 Our game intervention is fully developed, and our study has ethical approval at King’s College London.
 Your donations can help fund further research, including from other research teams, into the mental health aspects of video games.

-- Media: we have spoken to the media about a variety of mental health topics related to video games, which can help inform the public of these issues.
+Media: we have spoken to the media about a variety of mental health topics related to video games, which can help inform the public of these issues.
 We’ve spoken to outlets such as the BBC, Men’s Health, and Buzzfeed.

-- Legislation: we have spoken at Parliament regarding their inquiry into online harms.
-We have also submitted written evidence for their inquiry into online harms and their inquiry into loot boxes.
+Legislation: we have spoken at Parliament regarding their inquiry into online harms.
+We have submitted written evidence for their inquiry into online harms and their inquiry into loot boxes.
 We have also spoken at Parliament regarding a proposed bill encouraging research into video game benefits.

-- Collaboration: we are pleased to have worked with or contributed to the activities of organisations such as Checkpoint, UNICEF, and Mental Health Foundation.
+Collaboration: we are pleased to have worked with or contributed to the activities of organisations such as Checkpoint, UNICEF, and Mental Health Foundation.

-- Representation: we are pleased to have worked with organisations who promote inclusivity in the games community, such as Mayamada and Melanin Gamers.
+Representation: we are pleased to have worked with organisations who promote inclusivity in the games community, such as Mayamada and Melanin Gamers.
 We are also proudly UKIE #RaiseTheGame Pledge supporters, championing diversity within the games industry.

-- And of course your donations will help us cover the running costs of a charity, and, as we scale larger, allow us to build a dedicated staff team to work even harder to achieve our goals.
+And of course your donations will help us cover the running costs of a charity, and, as we scale larger, allow us to build a dedicated staff team to work even harder to achieve our goals.